robertwhunter/SLAMtrak/readme_private.md

 ## Writing the paper

-- idenfity "robustly labelled" genes using delta method...
+- idenfity "robustly labelled" genes using delta method ---> DONE
-- ...need to add in stratifying delta by marker genes - and also counting number of labelled genes per marker gene
-- move default settings to common parameters file? - then overwritten locally

 - add back in PCA plots (+/- DEA) as 1a_DEA.Rmd ---> DEFER
-- re-run all existing data through SLAMtrack pipeline
+- re-run all existing data through SLAMtrack pipeline ---> DONE
 - make figures
 - write paper

 - AAV8 mRNA > exemplar working well
-- podo mRNA > also works but less well
+- podo mRNA > can label but no transfer
 - AAV8 miRNA > can label miRNA but at limit of detection for transfer?
 - podo miRNA > can we label - yes!